 #1.
 The Secret

-Would you be interested if I had the secret to make your dreams come true?
+Would you be interested if I had the secret to making your dreams come true?

 ALL of your dreams?

 Including the ones you don’t even know you have.

 Would you still be interested if I told you that you don’t even have to work hard?

 Here it is: you just have to think about what you want.
 Believe you will get it.
 Then act as if you already have it.